A summer bucket list should have easy things you can do and enjoy with your kids at home, plus some fun ideas for day trips and adventures outside.

 6. Play Frisbee Golf

 Frisbee golf is a great way to have some fun outside in the summer.
 Whether in your own backyard, at the beach, or even out in a public park, frisbee golf can be one of the most enjoyable activities you can play with your family.

 7. Play Capture the Flag

-You should play capture the flag using actual flags, bandanas, or headbands.
+You can play capture the flag using actual flags, bandanas, or headbands.
 Plenty of options for an easy pick-up game.

 8. Play Hide And Seek

 It’s always fun to play hide and seek with your kids.
 You can do it inside or outside, but doing it outside or in the woods adds a little more competition, so it’s a great bucket list idea for older kids who want a challenge.

 9. Watch The Sunrise Or Sunset At the Beach